SpongePowered/SpongeDocs/source/plugin/configuration/index.rst

 SpongeAPI offers the use of the :javadoc:`DefaultConfig` annotation on a field or setter method with the type ``Path`` to get the default configuration file for your plugin.

-If you place the ``@DefaultConfig`` annotation on a field with the type ``ConfigurationLoader`` then you can use it to load and save the default config file in the file system.
+If you place the ``@DefaultConfig`` annotation on a field with the type ``ConfigurationLoader<CommentedConfigurationNode>`` then you can use it to load and save the default config file in the file system.
 Please keep in mind that the annotated ``ConfigurationLoader`` does not use any default config file that you might ship with your jar, unless you explicitly load it.

 The ``@DefaultConfig`` annotation requires a ``sharedRoot`` boolean.
 If you set ``sharedRoot`` to ``true``, then the returned pathname will be in a shared configuration directory.
 In that case, the configuration file for your plugin